 3.4.1.
-System owners obtain and maintain accreditation of their systems.
+System owners obtain and maintain accreditation of their systems, including any directly related services such as cloud.

 3.4.2.
 This section covers the role that system owners undertake with respect to information security.

 Assertions in Certification and Accreditation